-1 NAME OF ESTABLISHMENT STREET SEND THIS FORM TO THE EPA REGIONAL OFFICE LISTED UNDER YOUR STATE OR TERRITORY IN WHICH THE ESTABLISHMENT IS LOCATED.
-2 TELEPHONE NUMBER NAME OF EQUIPMENT MANUFACTURER & MODEL NUMBER SERIAL NUMBER(S) YEAR MAILING ADDRESSES CAN BE FOUND ON THE REVERSE SIDE OF THIS FORM.
-3 SIGNATURE OF OWNER/OPERATOR DATE NAME (PRINT) TITLE
+1 NAME OF ESTABLISHMENT 8 SEND THIS FORM TO THE EPA REGIONAL OFFICE LISTED UNDER STREET YOUR STATE OR TERRITORY IN WHICH THE ESTABLISHMENT IS CITY, STATE, ZIP CODE 3 LOCATED.
+TELEPHONE NUMBER MAILING ADDRESSES CAN BE FOUND ON THE REVERSE SIDE OF NAME OF EQUIPMENT MANUFACTURER 8 MODEL NUMBER THIS FORM.
+SERIAL NUMBER(S) EAR 3 I certify that I have approved recover/recycle, or recover/recycle, equipment under Section 609 of Act.
+I certify that only proper certified technicians operate the that the information given abordorrect. ecycle/recharge f the Clean Air rly trained and equipment and SIGNATURE OF OWNER/OPERATOR DATE NAME (PRINT) TITLE